Divyam-AI/divyam-cli/README.md

 #### Finder

 Extract the zip from the finder and open the pkg file to start the installation.
-Follow the install wizard to complete installation.
+Follow the installation wizard to complete installation.

 #### Terminal